Reference Librarians are available to help you with research assistance and reference instruction. We’re also on hand to offer assistance of any kind!

 You do not have to figure this out on your own.
 We are here to help you succeed.

-Requesting Items through the Library Catalog (for students on campus and faculty/staff)
+Requesting Items through the Library Catalog (for students on campus and in the Appleton area and faculty/staff)

 Submitting a Digitization Request (to have a chapter or article scanned)